galliot-us/neuralet/coral-dev-board/inception_v2_224_quant_20181026/Readme.md

 # Coral Inception V2 model:
-This is a dockerized implementation of the [Coral](https://coral.ai/) Inception V2 for google edge-TPU device. [link to model](https://github.com/google-coral/edgetpu/raw/master/test_data/inception_v2_224_quant_edgetpu.tflite)
+This is a dockerized implementation of the [Coral](https://coral.ai/) Inception V2 for google's [Coral Dev Board](https://coral.ai/products/dev-board/) devices.
+[Link to the original model.](https://github.com/google-coral/edgetpu/raw/master/test_data/inception_v2_224_quant_edgetpu.tflite)

 Inception v2 and Inception v3 were presented in the [same paper](https://arxiv.org/abs/1512.00567).
 The authors proposed a number of improvements to increase the accuracy and computational efficiency of the models over the [previous version](https://arxiv.org/abs/1409.4842).

 This classification model is trained on [ImageNet](http://www.image-net.org/) dataset and can recognize 1000 different object categories.
 The input image size of the network must be ```224x224```.

 # Codebase architecture:
-In the ```src/``` directory there are two files: ```server-example.py``` which is responsible to run inference on the input image and put the result in the output queue.
-The server will automatically download the edge-TPU compiled tflite model file upon start if it doesn't exist.
+The ```server-example.py``` is responsible to run inference on the input image and put the result in the output queue.
+The server will automatically download the edge-TPU compiled tflite model from [neuralet](https://github.com/neuralet/neuralet-models) if it doesn't exist under ```data/models```.
 The server will start automatically when the container starts.

 The ```client.py``` contains a simple script that allows user to prepare their input data and push it to the queue.
 The input of the server should be a RGB image with the shape of ```(224,224,3)```.